 Estate administration or estate settlement may involve trust administration, probate administration, or both depending on how the deceased person’s estate was structured.
 Depending on the type of trust involved, both trust and probate administrations are concerned with the distribution of estate assets.
 Trust assets are typically distributed according to the terms of the Trust.
 Assets that are subject to probate are distributed according to the terms of the Will, or in the absence of a Will, Florida’s intestacy law.

 Trustees of trusts and Personal Representatives (called “Executor” in some states) administer the estate and are considered fiduciaries.
 A fiduciary has the power and obligation to act on behalf of another, is in a position of trust, and must act in good faith and honesty.
-Florida law and the terms of the Will or Trust define the fiduciary duties.
+Florida law and the terms of the Will or Trust define the fiduciary’s duties.

 Throughout this website, I try to provide a brief introduction and overview of the probate process (see Steps in a Probate Administration) and some of the duties of the personal representative.
 It’s intended to serve as a quick guide and is not exhaustive or a substitute for legal advice as such advice cannot be rendered without knowing your specific circumstances.
-If you have any questions regarding estate administration, please contact me by phone at 239.919.2318 or online.
+If you have any questions regarding estate administration, please contact my office by phone at 239.919.2318 or online.